Evaluating Beam Control in Aisle-Optic IES Files

 Uniformity Ratio (U0)

 Uniformity (U0), defined as the ratio of minimum to average illuminance (or sometimes minimum to maximum), is a critical metric for safety.
 Poor uniformity creates patterns of light and shadow that can hide hazards.
-The Illuminating Engineering Society's recommended practices, such as ANSI/IES RP-7 for industrial facilities, provide guidance on appropriate light levels.
+While specific requirements depend on the task and facility, the following targets are widely accepted in the industry to ensure safety and align with the principles of standards like ANSI/IES RP-7 for industrial facilities:

 - U0 ≥ 0.5: For general storage areas.